Contact:

 Use and interfaces with concrete demolition and specialist deconstruction

 During demolition and separation works, existing joint seals influence the approach.
 Sealants can contaminate cut edges, affect crack paths, or promote media leakage (water, oils) if released uncontrollably.
-Coordination among planning, construction logistics, and equipment deployment—such as concrete demolition shears, stone and concrete splitters, stone splitting cylinders, combination shears, steel shears, or tank cutters from Darda GmbH—should take joints and sealants into account at an early stage.
+Coordination among planning, construction logistics, and equipment deployment – such as concrete demolition shears, stone and concrete splitters, stone splitting cylinders, combination shears, steel shears, or tank cutters from Darda GmbH – should take joints and sealants into account at an early stage.
+Temporary isolation of work zones and early capture of leakage or slurry reduce risks to adjacent components and speed up rework.

 Identifying and assessing existing joints